 Finally, Mbed OS implements the retargeting layer and boot process integration of each supported toolchain for you, so application development feels similar to C or C++ development for any other operating system.

-Arm works with its Partners to enable Bluetooth Low Energy, NFC, RFID, LoRa, 6LoWPAN-ND, Thread, Wi-SUN, Ethernet, Wi-Fi, cellular and mobile IoT (LPWA) across devices and system architectures running Mbed OS.
+Arm works with its Partners to enable Bluetooth Low Energy, NFC, RFID, LoRa, 6LoWPAN-ND, Wi-SUN, Ethernet, Wi-Fi, cellular and mobile IoT (LPWA) across devices and system architectures running Mbed OS.
 Mbed OS offers a stable core of existing connectivity technologies.
 At the same time, it adds modern ones in quarterly feature releases, keeping you informed of industry trends so you can transition to new, innovative solutions that generate business value.

 Mbed OS fully supports our Pelion IoT Platform, so you can manage your deployed devices and their data.
 Together, Mbed OS and Pelion comprise a coherent ecosystem that meets the needs of most production-ready projects.

 The Pelion IoT Platform has built-in security at all levels, stressing both protection against violations and mitigation of their consequences.
 Alongside hardened cloud services, robust communication stacks and safe firmware updates, Mbed offers two security-specific embedded building blocks: Arm Mbed TLS and a Secure Partition Manager (SPM) that meets industry best practices as part of Arm’s Platform Security Architecture.
 Mbed TLS secures communication channels between a device and gateway or server, and the use of a secure partition manager and isolated security domains for trusted system services reduces the attack surface.
 All together, this provides a unique chip-to-cloud security model, relying on the low-level capabilities the Arm ecosystem silicon Partners provide to secure the data and identity of cloud-connected devices.